 The above experience with index-based insurance illustrates a more general problem.
 Designing products is relatively easy compared to the task of ensuring that the uptake of sustainably-priced insurance is considerable.
 Studies investigating the hypothetical demand for insurance consistently find high demand, but when insurance products are piloted, such as in Malawi and India, uptake is rarely swift or high.
 In insurance companies, this phenomenon is well-known, and actuaries have a saying that 'insurance is always sold, never bought'.
 Explaining this is harder, but it may have to do with the fact that insurance is a difficult concept to understand.
-Taken in isolation, payouts from any insurance product are uncertain and so insurance might be thought to increase risk if considered in isolation from the rest of a risk portfolio.7 For insurance to be successfully adopted, costly consumer education is necessary, increasing initial marketing costs substantially, although these costs might be expected to decrease over time as more people learn about insurance.
+Taken in isolation, payouts from any insurance product are uncertain and so insurance to be successfully adopted, costly consumer education is necessary, increasing initial marketing costs substantially, although these costs might be expected to decrease over time as more people learn about insurance.
 Low uptake will further increase the costs of insurance as insured risk-pools are smaller and additional costly reinsurance will be required if the insurer is to protect against insolvency.